-If the student positively pass the final test of this crash course, he/she can attend the exam of the course "37262 - COMPUTER PROGRAMMING" by Prof. Mauro Gaspari, just discussing the project without the need of attending the "Basic Python Test" of that exam.
+If the student positively pass the final test of this crash course, he/she can attend the exam of the course "37262 - COMPUTER PROGRAMMING" by Prof. Mauro Gaspari, immediately starting the project without the need of attending the "Basic Python Test" of that exam.
+It will help in the final evaluation.